An Official Statistics Publication for Scotland.

 - EMISSIONS FOR REPORTING AGAINST TARGETS

-On this basis, the GHG account reduced by 58.7 per cent between the baseline period and 2020.
+On this adjusted basis, the GHG account reduced by 49.9 per cent between the baseline period and 2021.

-The Climate Change (Emissions Reduction Targets) (Scotland) Act 2019 specifies a target of a 56.0 per cent reduction over the same period.
+The Climate Change (Emissions Reduction Targets) (Scotland) Act 2019 specifies a target reduction of 51.1 per cent reduction over the same period.

-Therefore the interim target for 2020 was met.
+Therefore the interim target for 2021 has not been met.